-On these days, most government offices are closed, and government employees receive holiday pay.
-Many businesses do the same, but does that mean you, as a healthcare practice owner, must?
 After all, emergencies don't take holidays off, and you never know when your patients will need you.
-Make sure you have the facts about your legal obligations before finalizing your holiday pay policies.
+Make sure you have the facts about state laws, federal holiday pay laws, and your legal obligations for paid holidays before finalizing your holiday pay policies.

 There's Good News and Bad News About Holiday Pay Laws

-When it comes to holiday pay laws, the good news is this: You are not required to close your dental, optometry, or veterinary practice.
-Perhaps more importantly, you aren't required to pay your employees for the time off if you do close, and you don’t have to pay extra to those who work the holidays.
-That's helpful for family practitioners and pediatricians, because patients appreciate the convenience of holiday appointments.
+Regarding holiday pay laws for religious or legal holidays, the good news is this: You are not required to close your dental, optometry, or veterinary practice.
+Perhaps more importantly, you aren't required to pay your employees for the time off if you do close.
+Additionally, you do not have to pay extra to those who work the holidays.
+That's helpful for veterinary, dental, and optometry practices because patients appreciate the convenience of holiday appointments.
 These spots tend to fill up quickly.

-The bad news is that while you don't have to offer holiday pay benefits, you probably should.
-Giving paid time off for all 10 days is unnecessary, but you risk issues with employee engagement if you pass on holiday pay altogether.
+The bad news about holiday pay laws is that while you don't have to offer premium pay for work days that a holiday falls on, you probably should.
+Giving paid time off for all 11 days is unnecessary, but you risk issues with employee engagement if you pass on holiday pay altogether.
 After all, your team members have families, too.
 Among other issues, working holidays can present challenges with childcare.

-Offering at least a few paid holidays shows your team how much you value the hard work they put into caring for patients each day.
-You let your employees know that their needs are a top priority.
-Holiday pay ensures they can afford to take a bit of time off to rest, relax, and reconnect with friends and family.
+Offering at least a few paid holidays shows your team how much you value the hard work they put into caring for patients each workday.
+You let your employees know that their needs are a top priority and that you do your best with reasonable accommodations.
+Holiday pay ensures they can afford to take one or more days off for vacation time to rest, relax, and reconnect with friends and family.

-All of this contributes to strong levels of employee engagement, which links directly to improved productivity, reduced turnover, and a better patient experience.
+This time off contributes to healthy levels of employee engagement, which links directly to improved productivity, reduced turnover, and a better patient experience.
 It's also worth mentioning that holiday pay benefits give you a competitive edge in attracting and retaining top talent.
-That's important given the difficulty of finding qualified candidates in today's labor market for dental, optometric, and veterinarian practices.
+That's important given the difficulty of finding qualified candidates in today's labor market for dental, optometry, and veterinary practices.

-What to Consider When Developing Holiday Pay Policies
+What to Consider When Developing Policies That Adhere to Holiday Pay Laws

 Make a list of the holidays your practice will observe and whether you will be fully open, on-call for emergencies, or closed.
 Many practices choose to observe New Year's Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving, and Christmas.

-Next, have a look at your employee roster before deciding who is eligible for holiday pay.
-You can offer this benefit to all team members, or you can set requirements like full-time versus part-time or length of service.
-However, if your eligibility requirements exclude just one or two members of the group, you may want to reconsider your plan.
+Next, look at your employee roster before deciding who is eligible for holiday pay.
+You can offer this employee benefit to all team members or set requirements such as full-time versus part-time or length of service.
+However, if your eligibility requirements exclude just one or two members of the group, you may want to reconsider your plan for holiday pay time.
 There is no value in singling out a few of your team members.

-Decide how you will pay non-exempt/hourly employees who are off for the day, those who are on call for emergencies, and those who work holiday shifts.
-For example, some practices pay 1.5 times for hours worked on the holiday in addition to holiday pay to reward team members willing to pick up these less-desirable hours.
+Decide how you will pay non-exempt employees vs. hourly employees who are off for the day, those on call for emergencies, and those who work holiday shifts.
+For example, some practices pay 1.5 times for hours worked on the holiday and extra pay or holiday pay to reward team members willing to pick up these less-desirable hours.

-Employees who are exempt/salaried rarely receive extra pay for working on holidays, but you might offer a small bonus or an alternative day off to show your appreciation.
+Employees who are exempt/salaried rarely receive additional compensation for working on holidays.
+Still, you might offer a small bonus, floating holiday, or alternative vacation days along with their regular rate to show your appreciation.